nest/nest-simulator/doc/userdoc/related_projects.rst

 NEST desktop
 ------------

-:doc:`NEST Desktop <desktop:index>` is a web-based GUI application for NEST Simulator The app enables the rapid construction, parametrization, and instrumentation of neuronal network models.
+:doc:`NEST Desktop <desktop:index>` is a web-based GUI application for NEST Simulator.
+The app enables the rapid construction, parametrization, and instrumentation of neuronal network models.

 * :doc:`Get started with NEST desktop <desktop:user/index>`